|Values are valid only on day of printing.|

 AST should be performed on pure culture isolates of pathogenic (or potentially pathogenic in special situations) bacteria grown from specimens that have been appropriately collected so as not to confuse clinically significant isolates with normal flora.

-Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible dose dependent, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.
+Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible-dose dependent, intermediate, resistant, or nonsusceptible according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.

 A â€œsusceptibleâ€œ category result and a low minimum inhibitory concentration value indicate in vitro susceptibility of the organism to the antimicrobial tested.